MVA live transfers vs web leads

 A claimant submits a form; your team calls back.
 Best when you have dialer bandwidth and a disciplined follow-up cadence.

-- You have intake seats available during set windows.
+- You have intake seats ready during set windows.

 - You want to reduce “stale lead” decay by speaking to the claimant immediately.